stevehemingway/book/Theory/trading.md

    `Japan'

-It seems to me that one big issue to resolve is similarity of what we

-are going through now, to the situation in Japan around the late

-nineties.
-It has been suggested [reference?] that monetary policy in

-Japan was, and possibly still is, too tight, because the commercial

-banks inability, or unwillingness to lend.
+It seems to me that one big issue to resolve is similarity of what we are going through now, to the situation in Japan around the late nineties.
+It has been suggested [reference?] that monetary policy in Japan was, and possibly still is, too tight, because the commercial banks inability, or unwillingness to lend.

-Japan Scenario
+## Japan Scenario

-As a general rule, we tend to overestimate the probability that things

-will not change, so the Japan scenario is one we should examine closely.
+As a general rule, we tend to overestimate the probability that things will not change, so the Japan scenario is one we should examine closely.

-It is not at all clear that the right investment decision in Japan in

-1999 will be the right decision here, in the West, today.
-There was no

-bull market in equities in Japan up to this point.
-My tentative view is

-that, because inflation will remain subdued in this scenario, that fixed

-income will remain decent investment choice, especially coporate bonds,

-including sub-investment grade, but only from the strongest names.
+It is not at all clear that the right investment decision in Japan in 1999 will be the right decision here, in the West, today.
+There was no bull market in equities in Japan up to this point.
+My tentative view is that, because inflation will remain subdued in this scenario, that fixed income will remain decent investment choice, especially coporate bonds, including sub-investment grade, but only from the strongest names.

-Because government bonds have such low yields, for mean reversion

-reaons, it’s hard to justify putting them into a portfolio at all.
+Because government bonds have such low yields, for mean reversion reasons, it’s hard to justify putting them into a portfolio at all.
 Stagflation Scenario

 Here we need to get out of bonds.
 Gold and real estate might do well.

-Real Recovery Scenario
+## Real Recovery Scenario

 Cyclical stocks.
 Miners, commodities.
-It might be good to short the

-currencies of the most rapidly growing economies.
-Emerging markets, with

-their exposure to commodities might be good too.
+It might be good to short the currencies of the most rapidly growing economies.
+Emerging markets, with their exposure to commodities might be good too.
 [cols#",,,",options#"header",]

 |#######################################